batoutou/Yolo_Food_Detector/README.md

    Execute the notebook
    ```

-  * To run the tinference process :
+  * To run the inference process :

    ```
    python detecty.py -p [img_name]